 Each student will be assigned a laptop for individual use.
 Student laptops are the responsibility of the student and each student is expected to treat the laptop with care and maintain its security.
 Students are responsible for avoiding situations that are conducive to loss or damage to the laptops and are expected to only use the laptop issued to them.
-Students are responsible for reporting damage, of any kind, to their teacher immediately once identified or they will be responsible for the repair cost.
+Students are responsible for reporting damage to a teacher and/or administrator and are responsible for the repair cost of the device.
 Failure to follow the expectations above and the specific guidelines noted in the CMS Acceptable Use documents will result in consequences, which can include loss of laptop privileges (see below).